Why blacklists are problematic

 The ideal model: scoring instead of a single signal

 A modern antispam solution should not block based on one hit.
-Instead, it should use a multi-signal scoring system:
+Instead, it should use a multi-signal scoring system:- One blacklist = penalty, but not immediate rejection.

 - Multiple blacklists = higher penalty.